tengxiao1/SimPER/README.md

-# SimPER: Simple Preference Fine-Tuning without Hyperparameters by Perplexity Optimization
+# SimPER: Simple Perplexity Optimization for Hyperparameter-free Preference Alignment

-This repository contains the code for our ICLR 2025 submission [SimPER: Simple Preference Fine-Tuning without Hyperparameters by Perplexity Optimization](https://openreview.net/forum?id=jfwe9qNqRi).
+This repository contains the code for our ICLR 2025 Paper [SimPER: Simple Perplexity Optimization for Hyperparameter-free Preference Alignment](https://openreview.net/forum?id=jfwe9qNqRi).
 We propose a simpler yet more effective preference fine-tuning algorithm than DPO and SimPO without both hyperparameters and reference models in the objective function.
 SimPER consistently and significantly  outperforms DPO and latest SimPO across AlpacaEval 2, MT-Bench, and Open LLM Leadboard (v1 and v2) under various settings.